The Question Everyone's Asking

 - Click-through from users wanting deeper info

-The catch: Only 3-5 sources get cited per AI Overview.
-Everyone else loses visibility.
+The reality: Only a small number of sources (typically 3-5) get cited per AI Overview.
+Everyone else faces more competition for visibility.

 What Changed (And What Didn't)